raffaelespazzoli/namespace-configuration-controller/README.md

 ### T-Shirt Sized Quotas

-during the provisionin gof ne projects to dev teams some organizations start with T-shirt sized quotas.
+during the provisioning of new projects to dev teams some organizations start with T-shirt sized quotas.
 Here is an example of how this can be done with the Namespace Configuration Controller

 ```
 apiVersion: namespaceconfig.raffaelespazzoli.systems/v1alpha1